Pravargav/lifeStyle/p_Record.md

 -> jan 10 - Afternoon after starting graph problems again on leetcode and sleeping as body is full of heat.

 -> jan 21 - After eating tiger crunch bisucts to nullify the sugar effect

+-> jan 28 - I watched mastram series on terabox, due to happiness of completing the reverse kt in the afternoon.